karaageeee/echo-heroku-template/README.md

 # What is this?

-This is a web app templete using "echo" framework.
+This is a web app templete using [Echo](https://echo.labstack.com/) framework.

 # Requirement